 Indeed, we have previously used an assessment of risk based on LoRE/CoRE quintiles to assess risks and strategically prioritize an IOU's risk reduction efforts.
 D.23-11-069 discusses this Commission's use of PG&E LoRE/CoRE quintiles of risk for wildfire risk, including our use of the quintiles to prioritize and pace system hardening, including both undergrounding and covered conductor efforts in a way that addresses priority risks first but also minimizes costs to ratepayers.
-FG&E discussed its use of the LoRE/CoRE quintiles in comments on Workshop #6 questions, stating that PG&E changed its tranching methodology from the 2020 RAMP to the 2023 GRC as a part of "continuous improvement in risk modeling as more granular risk data is available and also in response to external feedback and to improve the usability of the risk models."
+PG&E discussed its use of the LoRE/CoRE quintiles in comments on Workshop #6 questions, stating that PG&E changed its tranching methodology from the 2020 RAMP to the 2023 GRC as a part of "continuous improvement in risk modeling as more granular risk data is available and also in response to external feedback and to improve the usability of the risk models."
 We agree that moving to the LoRE/CoRE quintile tranching approach represents an improvement over other methods that should generally apply to all IOUs, as discussed above.

 We find unpersuasive IOUs' arguments that implementing a LoRE/CoRE quintile tranche design requirement would be counterproductive or impossible because it does not reflect "how utilities manage their infrastructure."
-Indeed, initiating changes in how the IOUs manage safety risks associated with their infrastructure is precisely the aim of this requirement.
+Initiating changes in how the IOUs report safety risks associated with their infrastructure is precisely the aim of this requirement.
 Ensuring just and reasonable rates while also ensuring safety and reliability is this Commission's central mission.
-We need improvements in how the IOUs strategically manage and reduce risks while reducing costs.
+We need improvements in how the IOUs transparently report their safety risks, which will result in effective risk reduction while reducing costs.